Estimated reading time: 10 minutes

 Weekly Overview (your final thoughts)

-In my mind I was thinking this was a 5 week month but that was last month for us.
-I thought I messed up the GGC schedule again but thankfully I did not.
-We’re over by a bit this month which we will make up next month as we go to the relatives the last two weeks and eat their food, lol.
+We’re over by a bit this month, which we will make up next month as we go to our relatives for the last two weeks and eat their food, lol.

 - MySavings.com Printable Smart Source Coupons